 Because it stores saga data as JSON blobs in much the same way as RavenDB, SQL persistence also provides a smooth data migration path from existing RavenDB data.
 Contact support@particular.net to pursue this option.

-Before beginning a migration, remember that different persistence can be used by different endpoints within the same solution.
-Therefore, any new endpoint added to a current solution should use the new persistence from the start.
+Before migrating, remember that different endpoints can use different persistence within the same solution.
+Therefore, any new endpoint added to a current solution should use the new persistence.

 NServiceBus 5.x and lower